dpero/MT-timing/README.md

 # drag-timing
-A system for the timing of radio control monster trucks.
+A system for the timing and event handling for radio control monster trucks.
 Could also be used for any form of timed drag racing.

 ![Image of system](http://nrctpa.org/photo_gallery/2014SpringNationals/album/Racing/slides/Image71.jpg)